Entry Rules

 A project will be considered for an overall award based on a range of factors that highlight excellence in design, functionality, sustainability, and impact.
 These awards are typically granted to projects that excel in several key areas and make a positive contribution to their surrounding environment.

-Judges reserve the right to move submissions
+Judges reserve the right to move submissions between categories.

 Rules & Regulations